Tyler Stephenson Player Props: Reds vs. Athletics

-The Cincinnati Reds, including Tyler Stephenson (batting .303 in his past 10 games, with three doubles, three walks and two RBI), battle starter Drew Rucinski and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+The Cincinnati Reds, including Tyler Stephenson and his .441 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his last game against the Rangers.
+In his last game, he racked up two hits (going 2-for-5 with a double and an RBI) against the Athletics.

 Tyler Stephenson Game Info & Props vs. the Athletics